 Contact The Law Offices of Scott C. Gottlieb & Associates, LLP, today.
 We’re happy to answer all of your questions and discuss your case in more detail.
-Contact us in Rochester at (585) 546-8120 or 1-800-TALK-LAW or fill out our online contact form.
+Contact us in Rochester at 800-TALK-LAW (800-825-5529) or fill out our online contact form.
 All calls and inquiries receive a response within the same day, usually within an hour.
 There is no case-review cost when you call.

 Under some circumstances, information posted on, but not limited to, Facebook, MySpace, Twitter, LinkedIn, Google, Gmail, YouTube, blogs maintained by or commented on by you and community or tracking applications, such as Foursquare or Pinterest, can be obtained in an attempt to invalidate or minimize your claim.

 When should I contact an insurance settlement lawyer?

 As soon as possible after your accident.
 While it is never too late to contact an experienced New York personal injury attorney, the sooner you contact the Law Offices of Scott C. Gottlieb & Associates, LLP, the better.
 Remember that the negligent party started protecting his or her rights the moment the accident occurred by calling his or her insurance company.
 You should start protecting yours as early as possible too.
 Retaining the services of an experienced Rochester personal injury attorney levels the playing field, and also ensures that you will have an advocate by your side if your case cannot be settled and ends up going to trial.

 Will I have to pay taxes on the settlement money I receive?

 As a general rule, you will not have to pay income taxes on the amount of the settlement.
 This is particularly true if the funds represent pain and suffering compensation.

 The insurance company has made me a settlement offer.
 Should I accept it?